Closed petition Rescind Art.50 if Vote Leave has broken Electoral Laws regarding 2016 referendum

 Also, Article 10.3 of the Lisbon Treaty, "Every citizen shall have the right to participate in the democratic life of the Union.
 Decisions shall be taken as openly and as closely as possible to the citizen."

 This petition is closed All petitions run for 6 months

 This topic was debated on 10 September 2018

 This response was given on 9 January 2019

 It is regrettable that fines were levied on multiple groups, but it is firm policy the Article 50 notification will not be withdrawn.
 Britain voted to leave and Government respects that decision.

 Read the response in full

+It is regrettable that fines have been levied on multiple groups involved in the referendum campaign.
+However, the Government is clear that there can be no attempt to rescind Article 50.
 The British people voted to leave the EU, and it is the duty of the Government to deliver on their instruction.
-There can be no attempt to stay in the EU.

 The result of the referendum held on 23 June 2016 saw a majority of people vote to leave the European Union.
 This was the biggest democratic mandate for a course of action ever directed at any UK Government.
 Following this, Parliament authorised the Prime Minister to trigger Article 50, passing the EU (Notification of Withdrawal) Act.